wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

-Your organization must prepare the correct disaster recovery protection to avoid a datacenter failure or a regional outage.
+Your organization must prepare the correct disaster recovery protection to limit the impact of a datacenter failure or a regional outage.
 Setting the correct protection strategy depends primarily on different failure scenarios that might affect your Azure Virtual Desktop's functionality.

 ## Objectives and metrics